solatis/leonmergen/_posts/2015-08-22-on-scalability-correctness-and-stateless-software-design.markdown

 ---
 layout:          post
-title:           "On scalability, correctness and stateless software design."
+title:           "On stateless software design: what is state ?"
-date:            2015-08-20 14:06:00
+date:            2015-08-24 09:00:00
-categories:      engineering
+categories:      code
 seo_descr:       "Stateless software design is gaining in popularity.
 This article explains why you should care."
 seo_keywords:    "stateless, scalability, correctness"
 author:          Leon Mergen